-Albert Einstein once said that intuition is our most valued asset, and the most untapped sense.
+Albert Einstein once said that intuition is our most valued asset and the most untapped sense.
 Often referred to as a sixth sense, your gut feeling, inner sense, and or instinct.
-Intuition is viewed as a method to attain knowledge, to perceive information, for decision-making in stressful situations.
+Intuition is viewed as a method to attain knowledge, perceive information, and decide in stressful situations.

-Inside the world of science, how do you even study something that’s invisible, and magically comes out of nowhere?
+Inside the world of science, how do you even study something invisible and magically comes out of nowhere?

 - Déjà Vu

 It is impossible to re-create a Déjà vu experience, so studying it makes it next to an impossibility.
 Research on Déjà Vu is put into two classifications: experimental studies and observational studies.
-In experimental studies, scientists try to recreate Déjà Vu experiences in individuals.
-The thought behind these studies, is that if we can learn what causes Déjà Vu, we might be able to understand where it comes from.
+In experimental studies, scientists try to recreate Déjà Vu’s experiences in individuals.
+The thought behind these studies is that if we can learn what causes Déjà Vu, we might understand where it comes from.

-An observational study, experts measure the dynamics of the Déjà Vu experience (how often it happens, when it occurs, to whom it is effecting, etc.) and record it, well seeking out patterns.
+In an observational study, experts measure the Déjà Vu experience (how often it happens, when it occurs, to whom it is affecting, etc.) and record it, well seeking out patterns.

 1.Dark Energy/ Dark Matter

-Way more is unknown about what dark energy and dark matter is, than what is known about it.
+Way more is unknown about what dark energy and dark matter are than what is known about it.

 The Joe Rogan Experience Podcast #459 Dr. Rhonda Patrick